 When Notes are purchased or sold, several types of incidental costs (including transaction fees and commissions) are incurred in addition to the current price of the security.
 These incidental costs may significantly reduce or even exclude the profit potential of the Notes which is initially determined to be received by potential investors of such Notes.
 For instance, credit institutions as a rule charge their clients for own commissions which are either fixed minimum commissions or pro rata commissions depending on the order value.
-Noteholders must furthermore take into account that they may be charged for the brokerage fees, commissions and other fees and expenses of additional parties which are involved in the execution of an order (i.e., third party costs).
-In addition to such costs directly related to the purchase of securities, Noteholders must also take into account any other costs (such as custody fees).
-The incurrance of any such costs and/or fees will impact the return an investor receives on its Notes.
+To the extent that additional parties - domestic or foreign - are involved in the execution of an order, including, but not limited to, domestic dealers or brokers in foreign markets, Noteholders must take into account that they may also be charged for the brokerage fees, commissions and other fees and expenses of such parties (i.e., third party costs).

+In addition to such costs directly related to the purchase of securities (direct costs), Noteholders must also take into account any other costs (such as custody fees).
+Investors should inform themselves about any additional costs which they may incur in connection with the purchase, custody or sale of the Notes before investing in the Notes, as the incurrance of any such costs and/or fees will impact the return an investor receives on its Notes.